 For more details on our A-level results, here you can also view the students’ degree choices and the universities to which they have progressed.
 Choosing the right university requires research and an understanding of the many choices available.
 With this in mind, we hold regular tutor-led sessions to guide students through the UCAS process and advise them how best to add value to their application.
 For more on university admissions.

 Oxbridge, Medical and Highly Competitive Subjects Preparation

-From this timetable example you will see the student is studying four A-level subjects, but also included in their weekly timetable is an enrichment activity, a Personal Tutor session and supervised Study Hall sessions.
-We ensure the students have a full and varied timetable that will allow them not only to achieve academically, but also to develop other interests.
+From this timetable example you will see the student is studying three A-level subjects, but also included in their weekly timetable is an enrichment activity, a Personal Tutor session and supervised Study Hall sessions.
+We ensure the students have a full and varied timetable that will allow them not only to achieve academically, but also to develop the strongest possible application to a higher education institution.
 Second year A-level and University Foundation students have free time on their timetable allowing for independent study.
 However, these privileges may be withdrawn should students fall behind with their work.